Self isolation and COVID-19

-During self isolation people will find themselves at home with an abusive partner, and without access to their usual support.
+- During self-isolation, you may find yourself at home with an abusive partner, and without access to your usual supports

 Read through the 1800RESPECT website for information about different types of abuse, and how to recognise the signs of domestic violence, and how to support someone you know.
 Some key things to remember during this time are to:

 - Believe them and take their fears seriously

 - Never blame the person experiencing violence for what has happened to them

 - Don’t make excuses for the person who has hurt them

 - Support them whenever they need to talk

 - Be part of their safety plan: know the code words or signals if they need to escape

 - Help in practical ways, for example by providing them with transport, a phone or a place to escape to

 - Call 000 at any time if they are in immediate danger.